Facilitating the Adoption of Dogs and Cats Retired from Laboratories (Massachusetts)

 Other states across the country, including California, Connecticut, Illinois, Maryland, Minnesota, Nevada, and New York, have enacted similar laws.
 People who have adopted retired research dogs and cats can attest that these animals flourish once they are out of a lab setting.
 Every dog and cat deserves the chance to be a part of a family – this bill moves Massachusetts one step closer to that goal.

-The bill is sponsored by State Senate Minority Leader Bruce Tarr and State Representatives Carolyn Dykema and Michelle DuBois.
+The bill is sponsored by Senator Bruce Tarr (R-1st Essex and Middlesex), Representative Carolyn Dykema (D-8th Middlesex), and Representative Michelle DuBois (D-10th Plymouth).

 Ask your state legislators to provide an opportunity for dogs and cats used in research to find loving homes once their time in a research laboratory has come to an end by supporting An Act Protecting Research Animals.